3.21 Undergraduate Course Credit Transfer

 Subpart A. Transfer of courses that are comparable or equivalent.
 A receiving system college or university shall accept courses in transfer that it determines to be comparable or equivalent to specific courses it offers.

 Subpart B. Transfer of courses that are not comparable or not equivalent.
 College-level courses accepted in transfer by a system college or university that are determined to be not comparable or not equivalent to specific courses taught at the receiving college or university shall be accepted as electives.

 Part 4.
 Course Outlines.
 In order to facilitate the evaluation of courses for transfer credit as described in Part 3 of this policy, each system college and university shall post course outlines, as defined in Board Policy 3.22, for all courses on its institutional website.
-The links for current course outlines shall be submitted to the Office of the Chancellor for publication on the MinnesotaTransfer.org Web site.
+The links for current course outlines shall be submitted to the system office for publication on the MinnesotaTransfer.org Web site.

 Part 6.
 System College or University Transfer Policy.
 Each system college or university shall implement a policy to address transfer of course credit consistent with the requirements of this policy and Procedure 3.21.1 Undergraduate Course Credit Transfer.

 Part 7.
 Disseminating Information.
 Each system college or university shall publish its transfer policy and shall make information about credit transfer and course equivalencies, including links to MinnesotaTransfer.org and u.select, readily available on its website.